 A cosmopolitan city with a thousand faces, Singapore is one of the most fascinating and evocative destinations in South Asia.
 It is an important industrial and financial center on the continent, but it is also a popular tourist destination.
-In fact, there are many wonders that attract visitors and give them great emotions.
+In fact, many wonders attract visitors and give them great emotions.
 We have chosen for you some unmissable stops for an unforgettable holiday in Singapore.

 Here are the best things to do and see in Singapore :